 This game has unused areas.

 |This page is rather stubbly and could use some expansion.|

-Are you a bad enough dude to
+Are you a bad enough dude to rescue this article?

 The game's data/videos folder has a couple of unused .bik video clips.

-|A placeholder for the ingame tv movies found throughout the game.
+|A placeholder for the in-game TV movies found

-The Microsoft Game Studios logo was carried over as a placeholder from the Xbox 360 version.
+carried over from the Xbox 360 version.